Russia says U.S. measures hinder progress on Iran nuclear issue

 But Washington has stressed that the main superstructure of trade sanctions must still be enforced pending a permanent deal and has designated sanctions evaders twice in the last three months to keep up pressure on Tehran for a negotiated solution.

-The Islamic Republic says its nuclear programme is peaceful but Western governments have long suspected that it is a front to develop the means to build atomic bombs.
+The Islamic Republic says its nuclear program is peaceful but Western governments have long suspected that it is a front to develop the means to build atomic bombs.

 “We clearly reject these kinds of (U.S.) steps,” Russian Deputy Foreign Minister Sergei Ryabkov was quoted as saying by the Interfax news agency.

-“This is a straight path to the destruction of a healthy and positive basis for further progress on resolving the problem related to the Iranian nuclear programme.”
+“This is a straight path to the destruction of a healthy and positive basis for further progress on resolving the problem related to the Iranian nuclear program.”

 “The unilateral American sanctions are illegitimate,” Ryabkov said.